twentyhub/energyonline/content/terms-and-conditions.md

 7.2 **You** must, if requested by **us**, turn off the energy at **your** premises to enable access for the purposes referred to above.

-7.3 Except in routine situations (such as reading or inspecting a meter that is located on the outside of a building) or emergency situations, before accessing **your** premises, either we, the meter company, network company and/or the other third parties who own energy supply equipment on **your** premises, will provide written notice to **you** of:
+7.3 Except in routine situations (such as reading or inspecting a meter that is located on the outside of a building) or emergency situations, before accessing **your** premises, either **we**, the meter company, network company and/or the other third parties who own energy supply equipment on **your** premises, will provide written notice to **you** of:

 • when access to **your** premises will be required; and
 • the purpose for requiring access to **your** premises.